freerasmea/freerasmea.github.io/_posts/2016-08-03-defense-opposes-mental-examination.md

   examination of Rasmea and the defense opposes.
 date: August 3
 ---
-## Government Demands a Mental Examination of Rasmea; We Oppose.
+## We Oppose the Government's Demand for a Mental Examination

 View the court documents regarding a mental examination of Rasmea: